raganwald/braythwayt.com/_posts/2014-02-03-sturgeon's-passionate-revelation.md

 We are in an industry where 90% of *everything* is crud.
 90% of the programs.
 90% of the programmers.
 90% of the companies.
 90% of the tools.
 [90% of the books](https://leanpub.com/u/raganwald).
 90% of the blogs.
 It's crud everywhere you look.

-When you realize this, you realize that negative indicators like "passionate" or "wrong-gender" or "uses tools I don't respect" or "has funny accent" or "works for evil company" are useless. *The only indicators that matter are the positive indicators, the ones that correlate strongly with being non-crud.*<sup>1</sup>
+When you realize this, you realize that negative indicators like "passionate" or "wrong-gender" or "uses tools I don't respect" or "has funny accent" or "works for evil company" are uninformative. *The only indicators that matter are the positive indicators, the ones that correlate strongly with being non-crud.*<sup>1</sup>

 We are entitled to claim that 90% of the companies advertising for passionate people are crud, and we're entitled to claim that 90% of the passionate programmers are crud.
 But nobody has established that not advertising for passionate programmers correlates with being a good employer, and nobody has established that not being passionate correlates with being a good programmer.